charles-uno/charles-uno.github.io/_drafts/2022-03-20-fortran-facebook.md

 I wrote a lot of code in grad school, but my development workflow was a mess.
 No version control, no validation, no visibility.
-Just thousands of lines of Fortran 77 --- edited in Notepad and circulated by email --- plus some Python scripts to build and run that questionable code as fast as possible.
+Just thousands of lines of Fortran 77 --- edited in Notepad and circulated by email --- plus some Python scripts to build and run that questionable code as fast as possible using supercomputers.

 Cray was a step up.
-I kept my code in Git repositories.
-I wrote unit tests, API tests, and CI/CD pipelines to run them on commit.
-I even put together a dashboard to two for metrics that seemed important.
+I kept my code in Git repos, wrote tests, and even put dashboards with numbers that seemed important.
-But the whole development workflow still never really *clicked*.
+But testing and metrics still didn't really *click* for me.
+My repos rarely saw merge conflicts, my tests rarely caught bugs, and my dashboards never really found an audience.
+I put time into them because books and blogs told me they were important, and to try to set a good example, but I had no particular expectation that they would ever be useful to me.

 Now I work at Facebook.
+There's a strong culture behind testing and metrics, and for good reason.
+Thousands of hands touch the [shared code base][fb_monorepo] every day, including many engineers working on code they don't personally "own".
-We have thousands of hands on the [shared code base][fb_monorepo], and user traffic numbers are obscene.
+And our traffic numbers are obscene.
-My code sees a one-in-a-million failure every minute.
+My code in particular sees a one-in-a-million failure every minute.

-Validation and visibility are a matter of necessity.
+Validation and visibility now feel natural and necessary.

+The whole thing would come crashing down without daily investment in testing and metrics.

 Below are a few lessons I wish I had known earlier.

 [fb_monorepo]: https://engineering.fb.com/2014/01/07/core-data/scaling-mercurial-at-facebook/

 ## Monorepos are good, actually